akavel/garden/20240616-2225-@solo-nondisappointed.@ironsworn.@bud.md

 # Not Disappointed

-The Golden Rule of solo roleplaying:
+My Golden Rule of solo roleplaying:

 _**Don't let a roll (or any other game rule/mechanic) make you disappointed or anxious.**_